|

 the plates one by one as they needed money.

-whom he met in the streets, he took him aside, and pulling out the plate, asked
+Jew whom he met in the streets, he took him aside, and pulling out the

-as soon as he found that it was good silver, asked Aladdin at how much he
+examined it, and as soon as he found that it was good silver, asked Aladdin at

 him.